Program

 - Magdalena Cieślik, Deputy Mayor of Sopot

-- Małgorzata Czaja,Plenipotentiary of the Mayor of Gdynia for Open Data, Gdynia City Hall
+- Małgorzata Czaja,Plenipotentiary of the Mayor of Gdynia for Open Data, Gdynia City Office

-- Rafał Porada, Head of the IT Office, Przemyśl City Hall
+- Rafał Porada, Head of the IT Office, Przemyśl City Office

-- prof. Andrzej Szarata, Ph.D., Rector, Krakow University of Technology
+- prof. Andrzej Szarata, Ph.D., Rector, Cracow University of Technology

 Moderator: